ilovelogic/Pauli-Path-Method/README.md

    >where $f(C,s,x)$ is the Fourier coefficient for output $x$ and Pauli path $s$, representing the contribution of that Pauli path in giving rise to outcome $x$.

-Accordingly, to simualte a quantum circuit, we could construct all possible Pauli paths and use them to compute the above expression for all outcomes $x$ of our circuit.
+Accordingly, to simulate a quantum circuit, we could construct all possible Pauli paths and use them to compute the above expression for all outcomes $x$ of our circuit.
 The result would be the theoretical probability distribution of our quantum circuit, as desired.

 Determining all possible Pauli paths would be rather involved.
 Thankfully, there are some simplifications.
 To calculate the above expression, we only need to know all legal Pauli paths rather than all Pauli paths in general.
 Below, we give the definition of legal Paulis paths provided by [Aharonav et al.](https://arxiv.org/pdf/2211.03999).